 For information on migrating to and living in Western Australia visit the

-The Commonwealth Department of Social Services provides funding to non-government organisations and local government bodies to deliver settlement services to humanitarian entrants, family migrants with low levels of English proficiency and dependants of skilled migrants with low English proficiency living in rural and regional areas.
+The Commonwealth Department of Home Affairs provides funding to non-government organisations and local government bodies to deliver settlement services to humanitarian entrants, family migrants with low levels of English proficiency and dependants of skilled migrants with low English proficiency living in rural and regional areas.

-organisations providing settlement support in WA visit the Department of Social Services website
+organisation providing settlement support in WA visit the Department of Home Affairs website

 English language tuition is provided to help newly-arrived migrants and refugees from non-English speaking backgrounds to settle successfully in Australia.

 Information on applying for Australian citizenship and the documents you must provide with your application are on the

 After you are granted Australian citizenship you may apply for an Australian passport through your local Post Office.

 For information about immigration, visas, studying or working in Australia, or becoming an Australian citizen, please contact the Department of Home Affairs.

 Australian Citizens aged 18 years or older are eligible to vote in Federal and State Elections.
 These elections rarely happen at the same time.
 If you are required to vote and you do not vote without a good reason, you may be fined.

 You can enrol to vote by obtaining an application form from your local Post Office or online at the